salaboy/from-monolith-to-k8s/workshop.md

 # Checking your Kubernetes cluster and installing Knative

-During this workshop, you will be using **Cloud Shell** to interact with your Kubernetes Cluster, this avoids you setting up tools in your local environment and it provides quick access to the cluster resources.
+During this workshop, you will be using **Cloud Shell** to interact with your Kubernetes cluster.
+This avoids setting up tools in your local environment and provides quick access to the cluster resources.

 **Cloud Shell** comes with pre-installed tools like: `kubectl` and `helm`.

-Because you will be using the `kubectl` and `helm` commands a lot during the next couple of hours we recommend you to create the following aliases:
+Because you will be using the `kubectl` and `helm` commands a lot during the next couple of hours we recommend you create the following aliases:

 ``` bash
 alias k=kubectl